yodaos-project/yoda-book/en/guidance/04-app-manifest.md

 ## permissions

-YodaOS apps must request permission to gain access to some system features (such as TTS or media player).
+YODAOS apps must request permission to gain access to some system features (such as TTS or media player).
 Each permission is represented by a globally unique identifier.

 If an application needs to use the TTS and media player features, the following lines must be included in his package.json: